marmelab/atomic-crm/doc/developer/customizing.md

 | taskTypes             | The types of tasks used in the application.                           | string[]        |
 | title                 | The title of the CRM application.                                     | string          |

+## Using Test Data

+Developing features with an empty database can be challenging.
+To help with this, Atomic CRM includes a CSV file with test data that can be imported into the application.

+To import the test data, follow these steps:

+1. Go to the contacts page.
+2. Click the "Import" button.
+3. Select the file located at `test-data/contacts.csv`.

 ## Customizing The Theme

 Atomic CRM uses the Material-UI library for theming.
 You can customize the light and dark themes by setting the `lightTheme` and `darkTheme` props on the `<CRM>` component.